FailAcademy/learning/wdp-toronto/_slides/week-07/01b-post-types-taxonomies-fields.md

 # Content Requires Design

-- When people think about content in WP, they often just think of the ~~WYSIWYG~~ Gutenberg editor
+* When people think about content in WP, they often just think of the ~~WYSIWYG~~ Gutenberg editor
-- Again, metadata about our content likely doesn't belong in a block (it may be tricky to make decisions about this!)
+* Again, metadata about our content likely doesn't belong in a block (it may be tricky to make decisions about this!)
-- By strategically building out custom fields for our site, we are making our content more modular, repurpose-able, and future-friendly
+* By strategically building out custom fields for our site, we are making our content more modular, repurpose-able, and future-friendly

 ---

-class: center, middle

-.large[
+template: inverse

-Blobs vs. Chunks
+# Blobs vs. Chunks
-]

 ---